marnieboyer/DSND-blog/README.md

 The model was developed in order to understand what drives the price of airbnb rentals in Boston.
 I attempted three different regression models.
 I started with a basic linear model.
 First, I split the data into test/train datasets and normalized the data to ensure the variables are intrepreted correctly.

 In addition to a basic linear regression, I decided to use both Ridge and Lasso regression models.
+These models handle sparse data sets well by reducing the dimensions in the model either to a very low coefficient or as in the case of Lasso, to zero.
+This is a good choice to use with this dataset that has hundreds of variables to evaluate.

+## Evaluation and intrepretation of the model.

-The ridge regression performed the best with respect to the model score.
+The ridge regression performed the best with respect to the model score and cross-validation.
 Ridge models minimize the coefficient values of irrelevant features their impact on the trained model.

-## Evaluation
+As someone who is interested in pricing a rental property on airbnb, it is important to understand key factors in the pricing.
+If you already have a property, then there are some aspects you cannot change (such as location and property type).
+However, this model's outputs can be used to make recommendations on other factors you may be able to impact.

+I went out to find out a few things about Boston airbnb rental:

+     1. Which neighborhoods in Boston have the highest rental prices?

+     2. What time of year has the highest rental prices?

+     3. How can we maximize our rental revenue?
+What are the major factors that influence the price of an airbnb rental in Boston?

+For the first question, I have included the average price by neighborhood:

+You can see that the XXX, YYY an dZZZ properties draw the highest rents.
+I also wanted to see the number of rental properties in those neighborhoods.
 ## Deployment